vanadnarayane26/Vanad_Narayane_Assignment/README.md

 # Vanad_Narayane_Assignment
-Assignment for NLP Data Science Internship
+Assignment for NLP Data Science Internship.

 The F1 score is less because of low training done.
 Following ways can be used for improving the performance of the model:

 Train for longer duration.